 Quite often, organizations don’t opt for modernization simply because they don’t have the budget allocated for it.
 In other situations, a company might just delay modernization just because their employees are too accustomed and comfortable using the legacy software and they’re worried about the new and improved technology having a steep learning curve, which could reduce productivity for some amount of time.

 In some organizations, legacy systems are still in use because the management thinks that the process of modernization will take quite a bit of time and it would disrupt their business processes.
-What they don’t realize is that it won’t disrupt their business processes because the old legacy system can be left up and running while a team of experts work on setting the new and improved system up.
+What they don’t realize is that it won’t disrupt their business processes because the old legacy software systems can be left up and running while a team of experts work on setting the new and improved system up.

 What are the advantages of legacy systems?